Home · Newsletter · Disclosure

 Terraria

-Why it works: Deep crafting and discovery.
+Why it works: Deep crafting and discovery loop with tons of progression goals.

-Best for: Kids who like exploration.
+Best for: Kids who like exploration and don't mind some challenge.

 Watch-outs: More combat-heavy than Minecraft.